Forensic Mental Health MSc

 Course info

 The Forensic Mental Health course is designed for students with a clinical or academic interest in the complex relationship between mental disorders and criminal behaviour.
 You will be taught by a multi-disciplinary team of clinical academics.
-The course constitutes an ideal first step towards clinical psychology training, a PhD or MD degree.1 year full time (part time option available for Research Pathway only).
-See Course Essentials for more information.
+The course constitutes an ideal first step towards clinical or forensic psychology training, a PhD or MD degree.
+Our course aims to equip you with the knowledge and advanced skills necessary for a career that will involve clinical and/or research work ...Read more

 Key stats